umesh-lewa/newyork-times-api/README.md

 # newyork-times-api

+News Portal using HTML,CSS,Bootstrap and Javascript.

 Hits Newyork Time API to get articles

-Has 12 sections in total , will hit APi when you select a section and gets latest articles
+Has 12 sections in total , will hit API when you select a section and gets latest articles

 Refreshes the article cards when new section in selected